|Position:||Associate Head Coach/Recruiting Coordinator|

 |Alma Mater:||Cal State Fullerton|

 Ted Silva was hired as Nebraska’s pitching coach and recruiting coordinator on June 17, 2011.
-Silva was promoted to associate head coah in August of 2014.
+Silva was promoted to associate head coach in August of 2014.
+Silva helped Nebraska capture the Big Ten regular-season title during his sixth season with the Huskers in 2017.
+During his first six seasons, the Huskers have made three trips to the NCAA Tournament and have qualified for the Big Ten Tournament every year.

-Led by senior starters Chance Sinclair and Kyle Kubat, along with senior closer Josh Roeder, the Husker produced a 2.61-to-1 strikeout-to-walk ratio.
-The last time a Husker pitching staff produced a strikeout-to-walk ratio of 2-to-1 or better was 2008, when NU finished the year with 491 strikeouts to 192 walks for a ratio of 2:56-to-1.
-Roeder finished his three-year Husker career as NU’s all-time saves leader with 33 saves, topping Brett Jensen’s previous mark of 21.
-Roeder saved a career-best 15 games in 2015, one shy of tying Jensen’s single-season record of 16.
+Led by Sinclair and Kubat, along with senior closer Josh Roeder, the Huskers produced a 2.61-to-1 strikeout-to-walk ratio.
+The last time a Husker pitching staff produced a strikeout-to-walk ratio of 2-to-1 or better was 2008, when NU finished the year with 491 strikeouts to 192 walks for a ratio of 2.56-to-1.
+Roeder finished his three-year Husker career as NU’s all-time saves leader with 33, topping Brett Jensen’s previous mark of 21.
+Roeder saved a career-best 15 games in 2015, one shy of Jensen’s single-season record of 16.

 After the season, Roeder was taken in the 21st round by the New York Yankees, junior Colton Howell was selected in the 27th round by the San Diego Padres, but chose to return to Nebraska, while Kubat signed a free agent contract with the Kansas City Royals.

-Individually, Sinclair thrived under Silva, as the junior college transfer from Spring Hill, Kan., was tabbed as a third-team All-American and an unanimous All-Big Ten pick after posting a 9-1 record with a 2.15 ERA.
-DeLeon was selected as a second-team all-conference pick and Bummer was picked in the 19th round by the Chicago White Sox after being picked in the 31st round by the New York Yankees in 2011.
+Individually, Sinclair thrived under Silva, as the junior college transfer from Spring Hill, Kan., was tabbed as a third-team All-American and a unanimous All-Big Ten pick after posting a 9-1 record with a 2.15 ERA.
+DeLeon was selected as a second-team all-conference pick, and Bummer was picked in the 19th round by the Chicago White Sox after being picked in the 31st round by the New York Yankees in 2011.
+On July 27, 2017, Bummer became the 36th Husker to reach the Majors when he was called up by the White Sox.
+Bummer made his MLB debut that night in a relief appearance against the Chicago Cubs.

 Silva continued to rework Nebraska’s pitching staff during his second season in 2013.
 With Kubat missing the first 33 games of the year with shoulder soreness, the Huskers leaned on DeLeon, a junior college transfer, as their Friday-night starter.